7 Best C# Web Scraping Libraries in 2023

 - HttpClient.

-The C# libraries were compared based on core features that make web scraping smooth, like proxy configurations, dynamic content, documentation, anti-bots bypass, auto parse and infrastructure scalability.
-This is a quick comparison:
+We compared the C# libraries based on core features that make web scraping smooth, like proxy configurations, dynamic content, documentation, anti-bots bypass, auto parse and infrastructure scalability.

 ---|---|---|---|---|---|---|---|